 Miss Bingley tries to keep Mr. Darcy's attention and fails.
-She pouts about Mr. Bingley's plan to give a ball at Netherfield—balls are so boring when the people who attend are <em>so</em> beneath you—but she fails to dissuade him from the idea.
+She pouts about Mr. Bingley's plan to give a ball at Netherfield—balls are so boring when the people who attend are so beneath you—but no dice.

 In other words, she is either sharing gossipy secrets with Elizabeth, or they realize that their figures look best when they are walking about and are trying to get attention.
 How could he possibly notice their fine figures if he joined them?

 (And before you roll your eyes at thinking anyone could notice anyone's figures in those dresses, Regency dresses could actually be pretty form-fitting.)